Best Currency Brokers Compared & Reviewed

 • £1,000 to £10,000 – 0.75%

-• £10,000 to £100k – 0.5%
+• £10,000 to £100,000 – 0.5%

-• £100k to £500k – 0.4%
+• £100,000 to £500,000 – 0.4%

-• £500k to 1m – 0.3%
+• £500,000 to £1m – 0.3%

-• Over 1m – 0.2%
+• Over £1m – 0.2%

 Currency Broker Mark-Ups

-Currency brokers offer better exchange rates than banks because they buy and sell currency on their client’s behalf closer to the live interbank rate.
+Currency brokers offer better exchange rates than banks because they buy and sell currency on their clients’ behalf closer to the live interbank rate.

 Fees for converting currency are built into the exchange rate and can be worked out as a percentage from the mid-market.

-For example, if the GBP EUR exchange rate is 1.20000, a high street bank may let clients sell GBPEUR 4% below the mid-market at 1.1520 and let them buy it at 4% above the exchange rate at 1.248.
+For example, if the GBP-EUR exchange rate is 1.20000, a high street bank may let clients sell GBPEUR 4% below the mid-market at 1.1520 and let them buy it at 4% above the exchange rate at 1.248.

 However, a currency broker may offer rates 0.3% from the mid-market, which is an exchange rate selling at 1.1964 and buying at 1.2036.

-How Can You Check A Currency Broker’s Commission?
+How Can You Check a Currency Broker’s Commission?

 You can use our exchange rate mark-up calculator to see how much a currency broker has charged for converting currency.
 Enter the mid-market exchange rate at the time of your transaction as well as the exchange rate you were given by your broker.
 It will show the percentage mark-up that was charge, or how much the currency broker earned from your currency exchange.